IBM-Swift-Sunset/Kitura-Credentials-Sample/README.md

 1. `make run`

   You should see message _Listening on port 8090_.
 The result executable is located in `.build/debug` directory: `./.build/debug/KituraCredentialsSample`
-2. Open your browser at [http://localhost:8090/private/data](http://localhost:8090/private/data)
+2. For Facebook/Google login, open your browser at [http://localhost:8090/private/pages/data](http://localhost:8090/private/pages/data).

+3. For HTTP authentication, open [http://localhost:8090/private/api/data](http://localhost:8090/private/api/data).
+For this path, Digest authentication will be performed.

+4. For HTTP Basic authentication, open your browser at [http://localhost:8090/private/basic/api/data](http://localhost:8090/private/basic/api/data).

 ## License